Photo Credit: Shutter Stock

 We have summarized the current recommendations by the Centers for Disease Control for Pregnant and Breastfeeding Mothers in the wake of the Coronavirus Pandemic (COVID-19).
 The American College of Obstetricians and Gynecologists have also endorsed the CDC recommendations.
 This information is intended to inform health care professionals and pregnant mothers who are confirmed positive for COVID-19 or persons under investigation (PUI) for COVID-19 in the hospital and postpartum settings.

-The symptoms of coronavirus for pregnant and lactating mothers and infants are the same as those of the general population, which include:
+The symptoms of coronavirus for pregnant and lactating mothers and infants are the same as those of the general population, which include but are not limited to:

 - Shortness of Breath

-The United States is currently has the highest number of coronavirus cases in the world, particularly in New York, California and Washington State.
+The United States is currently has the highest number of coronavirus cases in the world, particularly in New York, New Jersey, California and Washington State.
 See the current world distribution of Coronavirus cases here.

 Pre-Hospital Considerations (For Ambulance Transportation)